-7. In order to get bail (released from the police station before going to court) you will have to satisfy the police that you have a fixed address.
-As a squatter, you are likely to have problems here, particularly if you've been evicted while being arrested, unless you can stay with friends or relatives who aren't squatting.
+7. In order to get bail, you may have to satisfy the police that you have a fixed address.
+As a squatter, this can be difficult, particularly if you've been evicted while the police have held you, unless you can stay at a friend's address which isn't a squat.
+However, under the Bail Act, you should be bailed unless there are strong reasons for keeping you in custody.